 Class costs for Community and Workforce Training offerings are listed in the Term Class Schedule.
-Schedules are mailed each term to district residents, are available in the Welcome Center (Administration Building), or on the web at www.umpqua.edu.
+Schedules are mailed each term to district residents, are available in the Enrollment Services office or on the web at www.umpgua.edu.

 Residency

 Oregon Resident